Niryo – Ned – The 6-Axis Robot Designed for Education and Research

 - The jaws pack (not included), consisting of 3 different jaws (XL, Flat, Precision), allows you to manipulate new objects.

 - If you own a 3D printer, you can create your jaws to match your projects.

 With the EasyConnect system, changing tools has never been so easy: in a few seconds, Ned can manipulate new objects (with a Vacuum Pump, a Large Gripper, an Adaptive Gripper, and an Electromagnet) (not included).

 How to control Ned?

 - Activate the robot learning mode to manually position the robot and teach its positions to be reproduced.
 Controlling Ned can be as simple as pressing a button.

-- With Niryo Studio, our free desktop application, use blocks to create your robotic programs.
-Based on Blockly (similar to Scratch), our visual programming interface allows you to quickly and easily create robotic programs without any computer development knowledge.
+- With Niryo Studio, our free desktop application, use blocks to create your automated programs.
+Based on Blockly (similar to Scratch), our visual programming interface allows you to quickly and easily create automated programs without any computer development knowledge.

 - Use an Arduino or a Raspberry Pi to control the robot via digital inputs/outputs (tutorial).

 - Advanced users: develop your controller (use a mouse, keyboard, joystick, or Leap Motion to control Ned according to your preferences), use different languages and APIs (Python, C++, MATLAB, Modbus, TCP/IP…) to control the robot directly or remotely, or dive directly into the ROS code, which is open-source.